Overview

 securities", sometimes referred to as "high yield" or "junk bonds") or which are unrated but deemed

-greater their risks.
-These debt instruments generally offer a higher current yield than that available from
+securities, the greater their risks.
+These debt instruments generally offer a higher current yield than

-make payment of principal and interest and increase the possibility of default.
-AIA can have difficulty
+principal and interest and increase the possibility of default.
+AIA can have difficulty disposing of

-disposing of certain high yield bonds because there could be a thin trading market for such securities.
-To
+certain high yield bonds because there could be a thin trading market for such securities.
+To the

-the extent that a secondary trading market for high yield bonds does exist, it is generally not as liquid as
+extent that a secondary trading market for high yield bonds does exist, it is generally not as liquid

-the secondary market for higher-rated securities.
-Reduced secondary market liquidity can have an adverse
+as the secondary market for higher-rated securities.
+Reduced secondary market liquidity can have

-the values and liquidity of these securities, especially in a market characterized by only a small amount of
+decrease the values and liquidity of these securities, especially in a market characterized by only a

 Risks of Global Investing